kamil-jurek/CRDiS/README.md

 simulator.run(plot=True, detect_rules=False)
 ```
 Result of running change detection can be found in the below picture.
-The points of sequence in which changes detected are marked as red dotted lines.
+The points of sequence in which changes were detected are marked as red dotted lines.
 ![attr_1 result](https://github.com/kamil-jurek/CRDiS/blob/master/plots/readme_plot_attr1_change_detection.png)

 ```python